 The M-L is a geometric analysis which ignores the diffractive effects of light.
 The light as seen by inspection of the diffraction pattern does not go where the transverse aberration says it does.
 See Conrady's Applied Optics and Optical Design I, chapter 3, for in-depth treatments.

-accompli of a turned down edge (though most are).
-In general,
+of a turned down edge (though most are).
+In general, mirrors figured

-mirrors figured to fit within the M-L tolerance are likely to be
+to fit within the M-L tolerance are likely to be better, when considering

-better, when considering how the starlight as a whole focuses at the
+how the starlight as a whole focuses at the eyepiece.
+However conversely,

 M-L succeeds by concentrating the telescope maker's attention on zonal measurements.
 Hitting the zonal measurements as accurately as possible is the best path to a good mirror.
 However, the slope measurements need to be integrated to obtain the true surface profile across that mirror diameter.

 In addition, caution should be exercised in translating the mirror profile across a single diameter to Strehl and RMS which are numbers meant to represent all of the mirror surface.

 In the end, mirrors need to minimize their peak to valley error and be smooth too.

 The wavelength that our eyes is most sensitive to is green light which has a wavelength of 500 nanometers or 0.5 microns or (25,400 microns to the inch) 0.00002 inches or 20 millionths of an inch.
 Often a mirror is rated in red light at 750 microns.
 This means that to our eyes, an error rated using red light will be 50% greater than stated.
 We want the mirror to focus light to a fraction of this size.